epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 ### Continuous Integration

-Our examples all use continuous integration to get from pushed source to the published images, IOC instances helm charts and documentation.
+Our examples all use continuous integration to get from pushed source to the published images, IOC instances helm Charts and documentation.

 This allows us to maintain a clean code base that is continually tested for integrity and also to maintain a direct relationship between source code version